Take Me Home (EP)

-Take Me Home (stylized as Take me home) is the debut extended play by British singer PinkPantheress, released on 16 December 2022 through Warner Records.
+Take Me Home (stylized in sentence case) is the debut extended play (EP) by British singer-songwriter and record producer PinkPantheress, released on 16 December 2022 through Warner Records.
 It follows her 2021 mixtape To Hell with It and precedes her debut studio album, Heaven Knows.
 Production was handled by the Future Cut, Phil, Kaytranada, Mura Masa, and Kearneyonline.
+The EP was promoted with the singles "Do You Miss Me?" and "Boy's a Liar".

 Background

 Take Me Home is a three-track extended play by English singer-songwriter and record producer PinkPantheress.
 Before release, PinkPantheress said, "I wanted to give a Christmas gift for anyone in need of some upbeat music."

 The production was handled by the Future Cut, Phil, Kaytranada and Mura Masa.
 The EP was released through Warner Records.
 The EP was supported by two singles "Do You Miss Me?" and "Boy's a Liar".

 Critical reception

 Shaad D'Souza of Pitchfork said the EP adds consistency and expression without quite adding onto PinkPantheress' primary, already much-emulated pop formula.